-34. Having assessed the seriousness of the Misconduct involved, the amount of any Fine will have regard to the Member's financial resources (including his income and assets) and employment prospects.

-A Member's remuneration is likely to be an appropriate starting point when considering the level of Fine that would (i) be appropriate to reflect the Misconduct involved and (ii) be necessary to act as a credible deterrent.
+- 33. Having assessed the seriousness of the Misconduct involved, the amount of any Fine will have regard to the Member's financial resources (including his income and assets) and employment prospects. - 34.
+A Member's remuneration is likely to be an appropriate starting point when considering the level of Fine that would (a) be appropriate to reflect the Misconduct involved and (b) be necessary to act as a credible deterrent. - 35.
 The calculation of a Member's financial resources should take account of his annual gross income together with any benefits he derives from his current employment, including any bonus, pension contribution, share options and share schemes, and/or distributions of profit.
-Employment includes both employment and self-employment as an adviser, employee, director, partner or contractor or in any other capacity.

-Where the Member concerned is no longer in employment, for example because he has left the Member Firm, a Tribunal will need to obtain information about the Member's existing financial resources and future employment prospects.
+Employment includes both employment and self-employment as an adviser, employee, director, partner or contractor or in any other capacity. - 36.
+Where the Member concerned is no longer in employment, a Tribunal will need to obtain information about the Member's existing financial resources and future employment prospects.